facebookarchive/caffe2/_docs/tutorial-MNIST.md

     ONE = model.param_init_net.ConstantFill([], "ONE", shape=[1], value=1.0)
     # Now, for each parameter, we do the gradient updates.
     for param in model.params:
-        # Note how we get the gradient of each parameter - CNNModelHelper keeps
+        # Note how we get the gradient of each parameter - ModelHelper keeps
         # track of that.
         param_grad = model.param_to_grad[param]
         # The update is a simple weighted sum: param = param + param_grad * LR